darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 ## masks tab

 This tab defines auxiliary controls for the previous tabs.
 Masking controls typically don't require any user modification since the defaults are calibrated to suit most needs and fulfil the normal scene-referred pixel pipeline expectations.
 You should only need to change these settings in specific scenarios.

+### saturation formula

+Note this setting has been put in the _masks_ tab, while it is not technically a mask, because it is not meant to be used regularly and to

+JzAzBz (2021)
+: This mode is the original saturation algorithm.
+It uses JzAzBz uniform color space (UCS) to compute the saturation.
+This color space is not meant for color changes and its lightness does not account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect), which states that colorful colors will look brighter than neutral or near-neutral colors (greys and pastels) having the same luminance.
+It also suffers from non-smooth behaviour near black, with colors being darkened too much.

+darktable UCS (2022)
+: The darktable Uniform Color Space has been [designed from the ground up](https://eng.aurelienpierre.com/2022/02/color-saturation-control-for-the-21th-century/), using psychoperceptual measurement datasets, for the sole purpose of the color manipulation (saturation) done in this module.
+It does account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect) and has a built-in gamut mapping formula that is more accurate and efficient than what can be done in JzAzBz.
+It displays a smoother behaviour which makes the saturation change more even across the lightness range.

 ### luminance ranges